-Did you know that it is possible to salary sacrifice a second hand car with novated leasing?
+Did you know that it is possible to salary sacrifice a second hand or used car with a novated lease?
 However, as with any new car or outright second hand purchase, it is important to do your research before salary packaging any vehicle.
 We have put together a second hand vehicle buying checklist along with a few other tips so you have peace of mind when leasing a second hand vehicle.

 Do your research – Knowing what to expect from a vehicle is very important.
 Always remember to research the vehicle before viewing it.
 Look up common problems and always read and understand the vehicle specifications given.
 It can also be helpful to ask the seller what the price quoted includes as a lot of the time it will not include transfer or licence fees.